 The AI regulation dilemma is the same for all jurisdictions, but the solutions are not.
 China, the EU and the U.S. approach differently AI law to harness the power of AI and mitigate its issues.
 Meanwhile, AI ethics principles have already flourished all around the world.
 In all of those legal and ethical texts, there are convergence and divergence.
 This article outlines the different approaches to show how major jurisdictions regulate AI and what are the rationales behind it.

-I regularly update this article to reflect the rapid changes in the AI legal frameworks studied here.
+I regularly update this article to reflect the rapid changes in the AI legal frameworks studied here (last update: October 2024).

 Unlike with data privacy, the EU may not be the one that will set the global standards for AI regulation.
 China and the US also compete to take the leadership role, and those three jurisdictions started their work at nearly the same time.
 This race to regulate artificial intelligence started before ChatGPT, but generative AI has drastically accelerated the works around the world.
 The observable divergence and debate that stem from this race isn’t far from the different directions in data privacy.